travisdoor/bl/docs/master/language.md

 ### Structure

-Structure is a composite type representing group of data as a single type.
-Structure is as an array another way to define user data type, but types of structure members could be different.
-It can be used in situations when it's better to group data into one unit instead of interact with separate units.
+The structure is a composite type representing a group of data as a single type.
+The structure is as an array another way to define user data type, but types of structure members could be different.
+It can be used in situations when it's better to group data into one unit instead of interacting with separate units.

 Structure can be declared with use of struct keyword.